Welcome to the web page for Laurie Frink.

 The mission of this grant is to offer to a young brass player an opportunity for serious study or to undertake a creative project.
 Watching some of her students struggle with the financial burden was heartbreaking to Laurie.
 Whenever possible, she would put them on her own personal scholarship – free lessons.
 The goal is to be a grant of $10,000 awarded to an extraordinarily talented player every two years: a grant that would be life changing.

-Mulherkar is actively engaged in educational outreach.
-He teaches at Harlem School of the Arts as an Arts Enrichment Fellow at Juilliard, and founded the music program at stART Osceola, a summer arts intensive in Florida where he has taught the past four years.
-He has also facilitated numerous master classes in Brazil, Mexico, and across the United States.
+Riley is actively engaged in educational outreach.
+He has taught at Harlem School of the Arts, and founded the music program at stART Osceola, a summer arts intensive in Florida, where he has taught the past five years.
+He has also facilitated master classes in Brazil, Mexico, and across the United States.